Creative Briefs: Guide + Templates & Examples

-Have your creative projects been chaotic?
+Have your creative projects been chaotic lately?

 Maybe you wasted a lot of time making sure that everyone has all the necessary information.

-All these problems can be avoided with one simple document — a creative brief.
+All these problems can be avoided with one simple document — a creative brief

 What is a creative brief?

-What must a creative brief include?
+Elements of a creative brief

+Not all creative briefs have to look the same.
 There are many ways to organize a creative brief depending on the type of creative project it’s made for — marketing, social media, brand definition, logo creation, etc.

 • Project title — indicates what the project is about,